Just-PH/Just-PH/README.md

+## 🇬🇧 About me

 - 👋 Hi, I’m Pierre-Henri
 - 👀 I’m interested in data science
-- 🌱 I’m currently learning Machine Learning and Deep Learning
 - 💞️ I’m looking to collaborate and work on Data Science project
 - 📫 How to reach me phdelville33@gmail.com
-# 👋 Pierre-Henri Delville

-## 🇬🇧 About me
+-
 I'm a former physics researcher turned data scientist, driven by curiosity and a deep love for understanding how systems work — whether it's a colony of bacteria, an economy, or a model's latent space.

 I use Python (with a soft spot for Polars), machine learning, and a touch of deep learning to build end-to-end solutions that actually do stuff.
 You’ll find here some of my recent experiments, like: